rsalmond/resume/README.md

 __Profile__ of a problem solver.

-I am a skilled technologist with experience in software, internet technologies, and network administration.
-I bring depth and breadth of understanding to my work and have a knack for devising creative solutions using anything from industry standard tools to finding a use for whatever is on hand.
+I am a skilled technologist with experience in software development, cloud technologies, and networking.
+I bring depth and breadth of understanding to my work and have a knack for devising creative solutions using everything from industry standard tools to finding a use for whatever is on hand.

 The advantage I rely on to achieve results is systems analysis.
-I am interested in how software works, but I am fascinated by how individual components fit together in complex ways.
+I am interested in how things work and am fascinated by how individual components fit together in complex ways.

-My approach to success begins with familiarizing myself with the internals of systems I work with and using that to my advantage while clearly communicating my findings.
-I excel in problem resolution roles and do my best work when no one is sure exactly how to proceed.
+My approach to success begins with familiarizing myself with the internals of systems and using that to my advantage while clearly communicating my findings.
+I excel in problem resolution roles and am most engaged when no one is sure exactly how to proceed.

 __Technologies__ with which I have professional experience.